Environmental, Social, and Governance (ESG) Strategy & Reporting in African Hospitality for 2026

 Question from: Deborah Adetunbi Egunyomi - Group Sustainability Manager, Lagos Nigeria

-Example: A prominent coastal resort group in Kenya used a comprehensive water recycling and solar installation program to reduce utility costs by 28% and subsequently qualified for a sustainability-linked loan with a 1.5% interest rate reduction from a regional development bank.
+Example: In 2024, a prominent coastal resort group in Maputo Mozambique used a comprehensive water recycling and solar installation program to reduce utility costs by 28% and subsequently qualified for a sustainability-linked loan with a 1.5% interest rate reduction from a regional development bank.

 Question from: Samwel Muchai Kimani - Investment Director, Nairobi Kenya

-Example: A safari lodge operator in northern Tanzania conducted a materiality assessment that identified 'wildlife conservation' and 'local employment' as its top two issues.
+Example: In mid-2024, an upmarket safari lodge operator in Ngorongoro Crater Tanzania conducted a materiality assessment that identified 'wildlife conservation' and 'local employment' as its top two issues.
 By focusing resources there, they strengthened their lease agreements with local authorities and achieved a 40% reduction in staff turnover.

 Question from: Ângela Ferreira - Finance Director, Johannesburg South Africa

-Example: A hospitality group with properties in Zambia and Zimbabwe implemented a centralized ESG data platform.
+Example: In 2024, a hospitality group with properties in Zambia and Zimbabwe implemented a centralized ESG data platform.
 This allowed them to report on their carbon footprint to the CDP (Carbon Disclosure Project) and also tell a compelling story of how their investments in local schools had improved literacy rates in adjacent communities.

 Question from: Kweku Adoboli - CFO, Accra Ghana

-Kweku, the global capital markets are rapidly reallocating capital toward verifiable sustainability performance.
-For African hospitality, this translates to a growing pool of green financing and impact investment instruments.
-Green loans and bonds are earmarked for specific projects with environmental benefits, like solar PV installations or water treatment plants.
+With that out of the way, the global capital markets are undergoing a fundamental reallocation toward verifiable sustainability performance.
+For African hospitality leaders, this translates into a rapidly expanding pool of green financing instruments.
+Green loans and bonds are earmarked for specific projects with clear environmental benefits.

-Example: A hotel group in Mauritius secured a green loan to install a large-scale solar farm.
-The energy savings were projected to pay back the investment in seven years, while the loan itself came with a 20% lower interest rate than a conventional commercial facility.
+Example: In 2023, a hotel group based in Port Louis Mauritius secured a green loan to install a large-scale solar farm across its three properties.
+The energy savings were projected to pay back the investment in seven (7) years, while the loan itself came with a 12% lower interest rate than a conventional commercial facility.

 Question from: Aliaa Magda Elmahdy - Procurement Director, Cairo Egypt